What is Identity Politics?

 What Is Identity Politics.

 TIP: We can say identitarian politics is a synonym for identity politics.
-With that said, the problem with using the terms as synonymous is the “Identitarian movement” already anchored a far-right ideology that identifies with being European, white, and anti-immigrant to this term.
-Here I’ll note that both the Fascists and Communists were big into propaganda and creating “civil religions” out of shared identities and values.
-Terms like this commonly get anchored to left-wing and right-wing movements, but as noted above, there is nothing inherently political or left-wing or right-wing about identity politics as a broad concept.
+With that said, the problem with using those terms as synonymous is that the “identitarian movement” is already anchored a far-right ideology that identifies with being European, white, and anti-immigrant.
+Here I’ll note that both the Fascists and Communists, the collectivist ideologies of WWII, were big into propaganda and creating “civil religions” out of shared identities and values.
+In other words, we can in this sense see identity movements on the far-left and far-right (and in the center).
+This can result in the meaning of identity politics being contextual, either referring to left-wing or right-wing collectivism depending on the rest of the conversation.
+Despite this however, as noted above, there is nothing inherently political or left-wing or right-wing about identity politics as a broad concept.

 Identity Politics as a Civil Religion; the General Concept of Identity Politics